moleike/moleike.github.io/content/blog/how-to-build-an-antilibrary.md

 translation_---yes, the same title as the critically acclaimed 2003 film from Sofia Coppola.

-{{< figure src="/images/lost-in-translation-cover.jpg" class="center" alt="centering" width="70%">}}
+{{< figure src="/images/lost-in-translation-cover.jpg" class="center"
+alt="centering" width="70%">}}

-These lexical gaps embody concepts or ideas that while only define in one language, are often universal.
-This little book captures more than mere curiosity; it is like to finally being able to label complicated emotions and experiences I am sure most people can relate to.
+These lexical gaps embody concepts or ideas that despite termed in only one language, to my way of thinking and with a few exceptions, are universal.
+But really what this little book captures is more than mere curiosity; I find it rewarding to finally label complicated emotions or experiences I am sure most people can relate to.
 For instance, the Yiddish word _trepverter_ means "a witty comeback you think of only when it is too late to use"---I personally can vividly remember a few too many times of trepverter pain.

-Or the more romantic Arabic term _ya'aburnee_ (يقبرني) means literally "You bury me" a declaration of person's hope that they’ll die before another person because living without them would be unbearable.
+Or the more romantic Arabic term _ya'aburnee_ (يقبرني) means literally "You bury me" a declaration of a person's hope that they’ll die before another person because living without them would be unbearable.

+The book has also an entry for the ostrich effect, a cognitive bias where one ignores potentially negative but useful information, e.g. put off undergoing a screening test or checking your account balance when you are overspending.
+Turns out the Dutch have a word for it, _struisvogelpolitiek_.
+The word comes from the legend that ostriches bury their heads in the sand to avoid danger.

+Now that cold plunges are trending, this word seems relevant: _warmduscher_, literally German for a warm showerer, i.e. a wimp.

-The book contains several Japanese terms---not surprised I guess---like the popular wabi-sabi, _komorebi_, which describes the subtle yet beautiful phenomenon of sunlight leaking through foliage and trees, and the word which got me started with this blog post: _tsundoku_.
+There are a few Japanense words in here too: _komorebi_, which describes the subtle yet beautiful phenomenon of sunlight leaking through foliage and trees, and the word which got me started with this blog post: _tsundoku_.

-{{< figure src="/images/tsundoku.jpeg" class="center" alt="centering" width="70%">}}
+{{< figure src="/images/tsundoku.jpeg" class="center" alt="centering"
+width="70%">}}

 Tsundoku means piling books you haven't read yet.
 I happen to be an expert at tsundoku.
 I buy books almost every month, and keep track of those that I want to